Shaobin-Jiang/ice-nvim-doc/docs/utilities/commands.md

 - `IceUpdate`: updates IceNvim itself (**not updating the plugins**)
 - `IceHealth`: run a health check on the prerequisites for IceNvim
 - `IceRepeat`: make a command repeatable when creating a keymap; for instance, `vim.keymap.set("n", "<leader>zz", ":IceRepeat :BufferLineMovePrev<CR>")` allows you to prefix a count before <kbd>&lt;leader&gt;zz</kbd>
+- `IceTokei`: count the number of lines of codes in pwd and displays the output in a float window; needs the `tokei` executable installed
 - `IceView`: views the output of a command in a new buffer; for instance, `:IceView :lua print(123)` displays `123` in a new buffer; you can use this command without any argument to view the previous output generated with this command